If Not Winter (album): Overview

+Tracks

+Kieran Press-Reynolds at Pitchfork discussed the tracks on the album, writing that it began with the "cresting of grunge-gaze volcanoes on "Sword" and "Breathe onto me," to the fading of daylight to dusk on tracks "After Dark" and "Guide Light".
+Lyrically, the album had covered Wisp's emotions.
+Reynolds felt that the "witchy synths" in "Guide Light" were stolen from Norwegian-American singer Elusin’s "Highway", and the "crystalline static" that opened “Mesmerized” hinted at My Bloody Valentine's "wonky feedback sampling".
+The reviewer had compared 'Get Back To Me” to a "microwaved" Cocteau Twins instrumental, and felt that the titular track dropped listeners in a "patch of grass with folksy acoustic strums".
+"After Dark" is a nu-gaze song that begins with a soft-opening, and transitions into a "barrage of noise".

-Release and promotion
+Promotion and release

-In an interview with Paper, she said the album was intended for release in July 2025.
-Wisp released "Sword" as the lead single from If Not Winter, on March 14, 2025.
-On April 13, 2025, Wisp had debuted "Get Back to Me" and an untitled song live at Coachella, with the former releasing as the album's second single on April 18.
+The album's lead single "Sword" was released on March 14, 2025.
+In an interview with Paper, Wisp stated the album was initially planned for a release in July 2025.
+Wisp had released "Get Back to Me" as the second single for If Not Winter.
 Later, on June 6, 2025, "Save Me Now" was released as the third single.
-On June 24, 2025, Wisp announced If Not Winter had been completed after a year in production, alongside an acoustic video of her performance of "Serpentine" at La Blogothèque in Paris, France.
+On June 24, 2025, Wisp announced that If Not Winter had been completed after a year of production, alongside an acoustic video of her performance of "Serpentine" at the La Blogothèque.
 "Breathe Onto Me" was released as the album's fourth single on July 18, 2025.
 "Serpentine" was released as the album's fifth and final single on July 29, 2025.

-The album released on August 1; a visualizer for "Save Me Now" was released concurrently.
-Wisp has embarked on a headlining tour of North America and Europe in support of If Not Winter between August 22 and November 2, 2025.
-Presales for the tour were made available June 26 at 10AM PST, and could be granted through Wisp's website.
-In between the tour, she supported System of a Down between August 22 and September 3.
+If Not Winter was released on August 1, through Interscope and Music Soup; with a visualizer for "Save Me Now" being released concurrently.
+Wisp embarked on a headlining tour of North America and Europe in support of If Not Winter between August 22 and November 2, 2025.
+Presales for the tour were made available in June 2025, and could be received through Wisp's website.
+In between the tour, Wisp supported the American heavy metal band System of a Down between August 22 and September 3.